-D. Additional Student Conduct Expectations and Grounds for Discipline.
+- c.
+A plan for its transportation into and from the school, its storage while in the school building and how it will be displayed must be developed with the prior written approval by the teacher and building administrator.
+Such plan shall require that such item will be in the possession of an adult staff member at all times except for such limited time as is necessary to fulfill the educational function. - d.
+The firearm or other dangerous weapon shall be in an inoperable condition while it is on school grounds. - D. Additional Student Conduct Expectations and Grounds for Discipline.
 The following additional student conduct expectations are established.
 Failure to comply with such rules is grounds for disciplinary action.
-When such conduct occurs on school grounds, in a vehicle owned, leased, or contracted by a school being used for a school purpose or in a vehicle being driven for a school purpose by a school employee or by his or her designee, or at a school-sponsored activity or athletic event, the conduct is grounds for long-term suspension, expulsion or mandatory reassignment.

-- 1. Student Appearance: Students are expected to dress in a way that is appropriate for the school setting.
+When such conduct occurs on school grounds, in a vehicle owned, leased, or contracted by a school being used for a school purpose or in a vehicle being driven for a school purpose by a school employee or by his or her designee, or at a school-sponsored activity or athletic event, the conduct is grounds for long-term suspension, expulsion or mandatory reassignment. - 1.
+Student Appearance: Students are expected to dress in a way that is appropriate for the school setting.
 Students should not dress in a manner that is dangerous to the health and safety of anyone or interferes with the learning environment or teaching process in our school.
 Following is a list of examples of attire that will not be considered appropriate, such list is not exclusive and other forms of attire deemed inappropriate by the administration may be deemed inappropriate for the school setting: - a.
 Clothing that shows an inappropriate amount of bare skin or underwear (midriffs, spaghetti straps, sagging pants) or clothing that is too tight, revealing or baggy, or tops and bottoms that do not overlap or any material that is sheer or lightweight enough to be seen through, or otherwise of an appropriate size and fit so as to be revealing or drag on the ground. - b.
-Clothing or jewelry that advertises or promotes beer, alcohol, tobacco, or illegal drugs. - c.
-Clothing or jewelry that could be used as a weapon (chains, spiked apparel) or that would encourage "horse-play" or that would damage property (e.g. cleats). - d.
-Head wear including hats, caps, bandannas, and scarves. - e.
-Clothing or jewelry which exhibits nudity, makes sexual references or carries lewd, indecent, or vulgar double meaning. - f.
-Clothing or jewelry that is gang related.
+Shorts, skirts, or skorts that do not reach mid-thigh or longer. - c.
+Clothing or jewelry that advertises or promotes beer, alcohol, tobacco, or illegal drugs. - d.
+Clothing or jewelry that could be used as a weapon (chains, spiked apparel) or that would encourage "horse-play" or that would damage property (e.g. cleats). - e.
+Head wear including hats, caps, bandannas, and scarves. - f.
+Clothing or jewelry which exhibits nudity, makes sexual references or carries lewd, indecent, or vulgar double meaning. - g.
+Clothing or jewelry that is gang related. - h.
+Visible body piercing (other than ears).

 A student who is a member of an indigenous tribe of the United States or another country may wear tribal regalia in any location where the student is authorized to be on such school grounds or at any school function, as long as the tribal regalia does not interfere with the educational process and does not endanger another person, as determined by the administration.
+The final decision regarding attire and grooming will be made by the Principal or Superintendent.
+In the event a student is uncertain as to whether a particular item or method of grooming is consistent with the school's guidelines, the student should contact the Principal for approval, and may also review such additional posting of prohibited items or grooming which may be available in the Principal's office.